awsdocs/aws-parallelcluster-user-guide/doc_source/Scheduling-v3.md

 The ratio of `Throughput` to `Iops` can be no more than 0\.25\.
 The maximum throughput of 1000 MiB/s requires that the `Iops` setting is at least 4000\.
 [Update policy: The compute fleet must be stopped for this setting to be changed for an update.](using-pcluster-update-cluster-v3.md#update-policy-compute-fleet-v3)
 `EphemeralVolume` \(**Optional**, `Boolean`\)
 Specifies the settings for the ephemeral volume\.
-The ephemeral volume is created by by combining all instance store volumes into a single logical volume formatted with the `ext4` file system\.
+The ephemeral volume is created by combining all instance store volumes into a single logical volume formatted with the `ext4` file system\.
 The default is `/scratch`\.
 If the instance type does not have any instance store volumes then no ephemeral volume will be created\.
 For more information, see [Instance store volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html#instance-store-volumes) in the *Amazon EC2 User Guide for Linux Instances*\.

 ```
 EphemeralVolume: